dialeleven/php-google-sitemap/README.md

 Briefly, a Google XML Sitemap contains two parts:

 1. A Sitemap Index XML file - a table of contents listing each 'urlset' file.
+Note that we're gzipping the resulting XML file to reduce file sizes.
+We could also leave the XML file uncompressed.
 For example:

 ```
    <?xml version="1.0" encoding="UTF-8"?>